 Miscellaneous

 Have you turned off automatic irrigation?
-This time of year, as alluded to above, I water most of my yard manually since plants need water much less frequently and there is intermittent rain — or at least clouds.
+This time of year, as alluded to above, I go back to watering most of my yard manually since plants need water much less frequently and there is intermittent rain — or at least clouds.
+This can save water and make for healthier plants.

 Finally, peanuts!
 In 2017, we tried growing them for the first time, and it was in November that we harvested them.
 The boys shelled and ate them raw as soon as we pulled them up.
 My wife and I roasted ours.
 I never imagined the common peanut could be so flavorful.